grapemoli/N311_Projects/Midterm_Project/README.md

 # Hotel Database
 This database aims to support a small hotel business in its transaction, especially supporting customer transactions and employee interactions.

+:exclamation: *Note that the class had not yet covered PL/SQL.*

 ## Entity-Relationship Diagram
 ![image](https://user-images.githubusercontent.com/105399768/225158516-0897cd12-86fb-4efd-bfb7-2f980a9525ab.png)